muratsilahtaroglu/LLM_Projects/AdvencedRagLLM/llm_pre_processing/README.md

 # Pre-Processing Data with AI

-This project provides tools for parsing and processing various types of data, including PDFs, tweets, and YouTube transcripts, using advanced AI models like **phi-4**, **gemma2** and **llama**.
-Designed with modularity and scalability in mind, this framework dynamically handles diverse data parsing tasks based on user input, enabling efficient data extraction and cleaning.
+This project provides tools for parsing and processing various types of data, including PDFs, tweets, and YouTube transcripts, using advanced AI models like **phi-4**, **gemma2**, and **llama**.
+Built on the Ollama platform, it ensures ease of use and flexibility, with B-models quantized to levels such as 4-bit or 8-bit based on specific needs.
+This quantization approach significantly reduces GPU memory usage while maintaining high performance, making the framework both efficient and scalable for diverse data parsing tasks dynamically tailored to user inputs.
 ---

 ## Features